tfeb/warranted/README.md

 * The element `*` matches any single entry in the command line.
 * The element `**` matches zero or more entries in the command line.
 * The element `/` matches no elements in the command line (see below for why this is useful).
-* An element which is a list is a disjunction which matches if one of its entries matches:
+* An element which is a disjunction matches if one of its entries matches:
 	* if the entry is an element it must match element-wise;
-	* if the entry is a command-specification it must match as a specification.
+	* if the entry is a command-specification it must match as a specification;
+	* if the entry is a disjunction it is essentially spliced into the current disjunction: `(or "x" (or "y" "z"))` is the same as `(or "x" "y" "z")`.
+* An element which is a command specification is spliced into the current specification: `(and "ls" (and "-l") *)` is equivalent to `(and "ls" "-l" *)`.

 ## Example command specifications
 These examples are of single command specifications: remember that a specification file contains a list of command specifications.
 Note that not all of the command specifications below make any sense, or are safe: they're just here as examples.